epiette/LudiiAICompetition/README.md

 - A brief tutorial video of how to run an AI agent in Ludii is available at https://www.youtube.com/watch?v=8MhBMEXO8IU (ERIC: TO REDO AND UPDATE)

 ## Important Dates
-- February/March 2022: Learning track games will be announced over Feb and March.
+- February/March 2022: Learning track games will be announced over February and March.
 - February-July 2022: Possibility to run agents on the killothon track.
 - End of July 2022: CG/IJCAI at Vienna, Run of the GGP track and the learning track + announcement of the results.